MaowImpl/SDF/SYNTAX.md

 ;nestedAttribute   : Nested attribute value.
 ;;nestedAttribute2 : Nested attribute value 2.
 ```
+Nested attributes are able to have inner-attributes as well.

 ## Document Header
 The document header contains the name of the document alongside the root inner-attributes, the root inner-attributes are used to declare values that are specific to the document, not any of the documents attributes.